How Thick Should Scratch and Brown Coats Be on Framed Walls?

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-In a traditional three-coat stucco system, the scratch coat and brown coat are the structural backbone of your exterior.
-When applied to wood or metal framed walls, the scratch coat should be 3/8 inch thick, and the brown coat should also be 3/8 inch thick.
-These two base coats create a solid foundation before the finish coat is applied.
+In a traditional three-coat stucco system, the scratch coat and brown coat form the structural backbone of your home's exterior.
+When plastering over wood or metal-framed walls, the scratch coat should be 3/8 inch thick, and the brown coat should also be 3/8 inch thick.
+Together, these two base coats establish a solid foundation before the decorative finish coat is applied.

-The total thickness for a three-coat stucco system on a vertical metal plaster base is a nominal 7/8 inch once the 1/8 inch finish coat is added.
-Maintaining this specific depth ensures each layer cures properly and bonds securely to provide the structural support that stucco systems require.
+The total thickness for a three-coat stucco system on a vertical metal plaster base is a nominal 7/8 inch once the 1/8-inch finish coat is added.
+Maintaining this specific depth ensures each layer cures properly, bonds securely, and provides the structural strength that exterior plastering requires.

 1. Why Thickness Matters for Base Coats

-Each layer in a traditional stucco system has a specific job.
+Each layer in a traditional stucco system has a specific, engineered function.
 The scratch coat bonds to the metal lath and creates the first layer of strength.
-It must completely encase the metal reinforcement to protect it against corrosion.
-The brown coat builds on that foundation and creates a flat and even surface for the finish.
+To protect the wire reinforcement from rust and corrosion, the scratch coat must completely encase the metal mesh.
+The brown coat builds on that foundation, leveling out irregularities to create a flat, even surface for the finish coat.

-If either coat is too thin, the system loses structural integrity and becomes prone to cracking.
-Most building codes in Los Angeles County and Orange County reference ASTM C926, which sets these standard thicknesses.
-Inspectors often measure total base coat thickness during rough inspections to ensure compliance.
+If either base coat is too thin, the stucco system loses structural integrity, fails to protect the metal lath from oxidation, and becomes highly prone to cracking.
+Local building codes throughout Los Angeles and Orange Counties reference ASTM C926, which dictates these standard thicknesses.
+Inspectors will measure the total base coat thickness during rough inspections to ensure compliance before any finish work can begin (read more in our guide to stucco repair permits in Southern California).

 Free Assessment